irynadiudiuk/Dev_Ops_Mentorship_Program/Useful_Scripts/README.md

 It has the same task as Replacearchive.sh (to insert the line from content.txt and then insert in into template.txt, zip it and rename the zipped file).

+# makedp.sh
+This bash script works with two files.
+1. content.txt
+2. template.txt
+It creates a new file and inserts a correct client name into the correct place, zips the file and renames it.